dobriys/home-assistant.io/source/_integrations/yandex_transport.markdown

 ha_release: "0.100"
 ---

-The `yandex_tranport` sensor platform uses [Yandex Maps](https://maps.yandex.ru/) it will give you the time until the next departure time from a bus/tramway/etc stop.
+The `yandex_transport` sensor platform uses [Yandex Maps](https://maps.yandex.ru/) it will give you the time until the next departure time from a bus/tramway/etc stop.

 The [Yandex Maps](https://maps.yandex.ru/) website can help to determine the id of your bus stop.
 You can select a bus stop by clicking on the map, and look to the URL: